Richard L. Warms

 West African economies, merchants, veterans of colonial armies, Islam in West African society, history of theory in anthropology, pedagogic methods.

 Richard L. Warms is Professor of Anthropology.
 He came to Texas State in 1988.
 Warms conducted extensive research in West Africa in the 1980s and 1990s.
-His research there focused around two topics: the intersection of ethnicity, religion, and economics as expressed in the lives and actions of merchants in the Southern Malian city of Sikasso, and the war time and peace time experiences of veterans of the Tirailleurs Sénégalais a regiment of the French colonial army.
+His research there focused around two topics, first the intersection of ethnicity, religion, and economics as expressed in the lives and actions of merchants in the Southern Malian city of Sikasso.
+Second, the war time and peace time experiences of veterans of the Tirailleurs Sénégalais a regiment of the French colonial army.
 Beginning in the 1990s, Warms became deeply interested in the development of anthropological theory and most of his research since then has focused on exploring the ideas, lives, and understandings of critical thinkers in anthropology.
+His recent research focuses on the development of anthropology in the US between 1885 and World War I.

 In addition to publication and teaching, Warms also consults with government and business on ways of bringing the insights of anthropology to bear on problems of planning, communication, and cross cultural understanding.

 Warms has mentored an extremely diverse selection of graduate students.
-Their thesis topics include Medicine and Curanderas in Belize, the Afro-Argentine community of Buenos Aires, Homeless Buskers in Austin, Community Residences for the Elderly, Border cultures and Charro Days in Brownsville, TX, Iranian converts to Christianity, and the Drag Community in Austin.
+Their thesis topics include Medicine and Curanderas in Belize, the Afro-Argentine community of Buenos Aires, Homeless Buskers in Austin, Community Residences for the Elderly, Border cultures and Charro Days in Brownsville, TX, Iranian converts to Christianity, and women military veterans.
 Warms accepts graduate students interested in anthropological theory, economic anthropology, issues of identity, and the anthropology of religion.
-To apply to study with Dr. Warms, please click here.
+To apply to study with Dr. Warms, please visit the Study with Dr. Warms page.
 Although eclectic in his theoretical approach, Warms is committed to an anthropology that recognizes diversities of understanding and the centrality of discourse but is at the same time focused on exploring the realities of society, economy, and regimes of power that condition the daily experience of people in all cultures.

 Edited by R. Jon McGee and Richard L. Warms, Theory in Social and Cultural Anthropology: an encyclopedia is a two volume A to Z reference that provides historical context to the critical issues that have shaped anthropology over the past two hundred years.
 It profiles critical anthropological thinkers, theories, national traditions, and events which continue to shape anthropological thought.
 It includes more than 300 signed entries by more than 250 leading international scholars of anthropology.